vivaria/edisonrul.ing/docs/source/cards/d/divine-dragon-aquabizarre.md

 ### Card Rulings

-●Tributing 1 WATER monster is a cost to activate this effect.
+*   Tributing 1 WATER monster is a cost to activate this effect.
 This effect targets 1 Continuous or Field Spell Card in your GY.